soralank/stunning-disco/README.admin.md

 # Stunning Disco Voting System — Admin Guide
+This project is proprietary and licensed under Ankit Soral's terms.
+Unauthorized use is prohibited.

+**Project Status:** React frontend and smart contract integration are complete.
+Only a professional security audit is pending.

+**License:** Copyright (c) 2026 Ankit Soral.
+All rights reserved.

+**Contact:** ankit.soral@outlokk.com

+For licensing or audit inquiries, contact Ankit Soral.

 ## Who is this for?
 This guide is for **system administrators** who manage the overall voting platform, deploy contracts, and oversee all franchisees and polls.